 The Poorvu CTL Certificate for Public Communication

-3MT participants who take advantage of GWL, OCS, and Poorvu CTL professional development resources and compete in the 3MT semi-finals are eligible to earn the Poorvu CTL Certificate for Public Communication.
-The Certificate aims to recognize the commitment and key skills developed by students who continue through the semi-finals and actively leverage the resources available to them in the areas of professional oral and written communication, peer-to-peer collaboration, and interdisciplinary networking.
+3MT participants who take advantage of GWL, OCS, and Poorvu CTL professional development resources and compete in the 3MT preliminary rounds are eligible to earn Poorvu’s CTL Certificate for Public Communication.
+The Certificate aims to recognize the commitment and key skills developed by students who continue through the preliminary rounds and actively leverage the resources available to them in the areas of professional oral and written communication, peer-to-peer collaboration, and interdisciplinary networking.

 Requirements for earning the Certificate: